-- K. Parking Services: Residents with cars on campus are required to register their car and purchase a parking permit through the Cardinal Cars app in Cardinal Apps.
-The permit allows the student to park in designated areas on campus Students who use handicapped parking spaces on campus must provide proper documentation to receive a handicapped-parking permit.
-Students, employees and visitors needing assistance with a temporary permit, appeal inquiry or assistance with campus locations should stop by the Visitor Information and Parking Office located at the southeast area of Mission Plaza. - L. Picnic Area: Residents are encouraged to use the picnic areas and charcoal grills around campus.
+- Parking Services: Residents with cars on campus are required to have a parking decal which can be obtained at the Business Office.
+The decal will allow the student to park in designated areas on campus Students who use handicapped parking spaces on campus must provide proper documentation to receive a handicapped-parking permit.
+Students, Employees and Visitors needing assistance with a temporary permit, appeal inquiry or assistance with campus locations should stop by the Visitor Information and Parking Office located at the southeast area of Mission Plaza. - j) Picnic Area: Residents are encouraged to use the picnic areas and charcoal grills around campus.
 Only charcoal briquettes may be used.
 Please be sure to clean up the area after yourselves.
 No alcohol is allowed in these areas.
-No barbecuing is allowed within ten feet of any University building.
+No bar-b-queing is allowed within ten feet of any University building.
 The picnic areas with grills and table are located next to and east of the tennis courts, beside Avoca C, D and E, and by the outdoor volleyball court.
-Additional picnic tables are located between the river and natatorium, next to Dubuis and next to Agnese/Sosa. - M. Repairs and Maintenance: Any repairs or maintenance needs should be reported by the resident through the SchoolDude maintenance system in Cardinal Apps or to your RA, who will fill out a maintenance request via an on-line system.
+Additional picnic tables are located between the river and natatorium, next to Dubuis and next to Agnese/Sosa. - k) Repairs and Maintenance: Any repairs or maintenance needs should be reported to your RA who will fill out a maintenance request via an on-line system.
 If a request has not been completed within a few days, notify your RA again.
 After the form is submitted, a member of the maintenance staff will respond to the maintenance need.
-If a maintenance emergency arises after hours, please contact the All Campus RA at (210) 216-6831 or UIW Police, (210) 829-6030, immediately.
-Other reporting options include e-mailing housing@uiwtx.edu or by contacting our office during normal business hours at (210) 829-6034. - N. Shuttle Service: The shuttle operates Monday thru Friday 7 a.m. to 10 p.m. during the Fall & Spring semesters. - O. Telephones: The university does not provide telephone service within the residence halls. - P. Tennis Courts: Eight tennis courts are available for use by students, faculty, and administration and staff members at specified hours.
+If a maintenance emergency arises after hours, please contact the All Campus RA 210-216-6831 or UIW Police, 210-829-6030, immediately.
+Other reporting options include e-mailing housing@uiwtx.edu or by contacting our office during normal business hours at 210-829-6034. - 1) Shuttle Service: The shuttle operates Monday thru Friday during the Fall & Spring semesters. - m) Telephones: The university does not provide telephone service within the residence halls. - n) Tennis Courts: Eight tennis courts are available for use by students, faculty, and administration and staff members at specified hours.
 Classes, athletic practices, and matches have first priority.
-Rules are posted at the tennis courts. - Q. Vending Machines: Snack and soda machines are located in the residence halls.
-Any malfunctions with vending equipment and/or refund requests are to be made by calling the toll-free number located on each machine. - R. Wellness Center: The Wellness Center includes offices, a weight room, an aerobics room, classrooms, three racquetball courts, gymnasium, and locker rooms.
+Rules are posted at the tennis courts. - o) Vending Machines: Snack and soda machines are located in various residence halls.
+Any malfunctions with vending equipment and/or refund requests are to be made by calling the toll free number located on each machine. - p) Wellness Center: The Wellness Center houses offices, a weight room, an aerobics room, classrooms, three racquetball courts, gymnasium, and locker rooms.
 It is free for UIW students, faculty, administration, and staff members.
 Memberships for the greater community may be purchased at the front desk.
 Please check with the Wellness Center staff for posted hours and fitness classes that are offered.